Cirque du Freak: The Vampire's Assistant: Home media

 The film debuted on DVD and Blu-ray Disc in Canada, the United Kingdom and United States at the end of February 2010.
 In Canada, by the end of its first week on sale and available to rent, it was #1 on the Rogers DVD bestselling chart, #2 on the Blockbuster Canada bestselling chart, and #6 on the rental charts of both.
 In the United States it was #2 on the Rentrak bestseller chart, and #6 on the Blockbuster, Home Media and IMDb rental charts.
 In the United Kingdom it reached #5 on the MyMovies bestsellers chart, and #6 on the Yahoo chart.

-Cancelled sequels
+Canceled sequels

 In a Reddit AMA in March 2015, Darren Shan stated that three sequels to Cirque du Freak: The Vampire's Assistant had been abandoned by Universal prior to the film's failure, as well as expressing interest in a potential future reboot of the series.